Surja15/Surja15/README.md

 ### Neumorphism - Neon Music App

-Description: A beautiful music app UI with design based on neumorphism and neon.
+Description: A beautiful working music app with UI with design based on neumorphism and neon.
 With light and dark mode.

 - [Link to Github Repository](https://github.com/Surja15/music_app)